AssureCare/team-services-tools/README.md

 Managing a large number of deployments and environments in VSTS can be time-consuming.
 This tool set offers the ability to perform some bulk operations.

+## Features

- - View project collections
+ - Project collections
- - View projects
+ - Projects
- - Manage task groups (planned)
+ - Task groups
- - Manage variable groups
+ - Variable groups
      - Rename
      - Add variable
      - Clone